 3. Hydraulic Pedals Are Usually Made Of Higher Quality Materials

-Although load cell pedals are often made out of durable metals and other strong materials, there is often a lot of plastic and rubber involved as well.
+Although load cell pedals are often made out of durable metals and other strong materials, there is often a lot of plastic and rubber involved as well, especially on the cheaper sets.
 The actual parts inside the pedals, such as the load cell itself and other electrical components, will be made of high-quality materials that are built to last for a long time without needing repair.

 However, hydraulic pedals will usually be built out of the strongest materials possible, and there will be very little plastic in sight with these.
 The tubing has to be made of strong materials in order to hold the fluid under pressure, and you will usually find that even the pedals themselves are made from high-quality metals and they will often be crafted using a CNC machine.

-This allows for a lot of precision in the construction, and this means that hydraulic pedals are not only built to last, but that they also look comparably better than most load cell pedals on the market.
-If you are going for realism, there is nothing better than a set of well-made hydraulic pedals for both the accuracy and the racing aesthetic.
+This allows for a lot of precision in the construction, and this means that hydraulic pedals are not only built to last, but they also often look better than many load cell pedals on the market.
+If you are going for realism, there is nothing better than a set of well-made hydraulic pedals for both the increased accuracy and the slick racing aesthetic.

-Finally, we have the price.
+Finally, we have the price difference.
 As always, this should not be the driving force behind your purchase decision, as you do want to get the highest quality pedals that you can afford.
 However, there are often huge differences in the price between load cell pedals and their hydraulic counterparts.
-Both are expensive, but hydraulic pedals are usually much more so than load cells.
+Both are expensive, but hydraulic pedals usually cost much more than load cells.

 This is simply down to their nature and the way that they are made.
 Hydraulic pedals use a lot of precision engineering in order to create a realistic driving experience, and there is just more work involved in crafting a good set of hydraulic pedals.
 Although load cell pedals are not the cheapest options on the market, they are much cheaper than hydraulic ones.

-Load cell pedals usually retail for around $200-700 at most, and even this is enough to put some absolute beginners off buying them.
-However, a good set of hydraulic pedals will usually cost at least $1000, with other options out there costing several thousand dollars.
-Thus, price really can be an important factor to consider when it comes to load cells vs hydraulics.
+Load cell pedals usually retail for around $200 to $700 at most, and even this is enough to put some absolute beginners off buying them.
+However, a good set of hydraulic pedals will usually cost at least $1000, with the very best options out there costing several thousand dollars.
+So, price really can be an important factor to consider when it comes to load cells vs hydraulics.